How to get from Merida to Cancun

 Merida to Cancun by Bus

-Travel time varies but the fastest bus usually takes almost 5 hours.
-Note that some ADO buses take a bit longer because of an additional stop at Valladolid or Playa del Carmen.
+Ticket prices start from 635 MXN ($36).
+Travel time varies but the fastest bus usually takes almost 4 hours.
+Note that some ADO buses take a bit longer because of an additional stop at Valladolid.

 Bus schedules from Merida to Cancun

-However, if you are staying a little further out or at one of the beach areas, you may have to take a taxi or bus to get to your final destination.
-Taxis are available from outside the bus terminal and are metered.
-An average ride to the hotel zone is around 200 MXN ($11.00).
+In Cancun, the last stop is at ADO Cancun Bus Station along Calle Pino in the city centre.
+Many hotels and hostels are nearby, so you can walk.
+But if you are staying a little further out or at one of the beach areas, you may have to take a taxi or bus to get to your final destination.

-Merida to Cancun by Private Transfer
+Merida to Cancun by Private Transport

-Our favourite places to stay in Cancun
+Best places to stay in Cancun

-Sina Suites - Treat Yourself
+Sina Suites - Treating Yourself

 Resorts in Cancun can cost you a bomb!
 Sina Suites gives you that resort-style feel without the high prices.
 Ever wanted your own private marina in a hotel?
 No?
 Well now you probably do, and Sina Suites has one.
 It also has a large swimming pool set amongst gardens that overlook the lagoon.